danielpalen/quanser-rl-agents/README.md

 - [Actor-Critic Relative Entropy Policy Search (ACREPS)](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/view/12247)
 - [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347)

-In practice they were only tested on the following environments: \
+In practice, they were only tested on the following environments: \
 `Pendulum Swingup`, `Double Cartpole`, `Furuta Pendulum`, `Ball Ballancer` \
 The last three are custom gym environments implemented in the quansar_robots repository.

 ## Repository Contents
-1. `run.py` main entry point for all training and evaluation tasks.
+1. `run.py` the main entry point for all training and evaluation tasks.
 2. `experiments.py` convenience method to run multiple experiments with the same settings in parallel processes.
 3. `requirements.txt` contains the requirements (except for `quanser_robots` which needs to be installed manually)
 4. `/agents`